 1.2 meter (4 feet) span Rokkaku one time!
 It was just to get a photo of

 him, and the wind was very light.
-There it is on the right.
+There's the Rok in the photo.

 On another occasion, we had him flying a small box kite.
 However, the wind was in the 'very fresh to strong' range, and the little fellow struggled to hang on!
 By the way, if you want to make your own kite, Deltas are known for their relatively light pull, for any given size of kite.